regilero/regilero.github.com/_posts/2016-06-10-security_play_with_implicit_html_and_closing_divs.markdown

 ### What if direct HTML is not allowed?

-If the only way to contribute is Markdown, Rest, or others wiki-like syntax, you cannot directly enter bad HTML.
+If the only way to contribute is Markdown, Rest, or others wiki-like syntax, you cannot directly enter bad HTML, in theory.

 Well, for markdown it depends of the flavor, because you can always enter raw HTML in markdown, unless this fonctionnality is removed.